Felipe-tt/Felipe-tt/README.md

 When I moved into development, I already understood the problems I'd be solving.

-Today I build systems at Lince Tech using Java, JavaScript, jQuery and SQL Server.
+Today I work at Lince Tech building and maintaining enterprise web systems — resolving bugs, reviewing code, managing tasks in Jira, and shipping features in Java, JavaScript, jQuery and SQL Server.

 </td>
 <td valign="top" width="46%">